 Crescent Lodge is perched high, with far stretching views across Crescent Bay to Cape Raoul, with guest rooms spilling into the gully.
 Settle in with a warm shower as your guides-come-chefs prepare a three-course feast of local fare.
 Post dinner, take your Tassie pinot to a quiet deck for your own private sunset.

-11kms; 5 hours walking
+Approximately 5 hours walking

-15kms; 6 hours walking (optional)
+Approximately 6 hours walking (optional)

 This is the most adventurous day of your journey.
 Today you’ll walk through silver gum forest (Eucalyptus Tenuiramis), a species endemic to the area, out to the highest sea cliffs in the Southern Hemisphere.
 There’s little wonder Cape Pillar has been afforded other names – Hurricane Heath and Desolation Gully.
 A side trip to The Blade is a must, with staggering views across to Tasman Island.

-Those with a penchant for pampering can forego today’s walk and spend the day at Munro Lodge.
-Enjoy one of our relaxing treatments ranging from 45 minutes to a splendid three hours and immerse yourself in the enchanting surrounds.
+Those with a penchant for pampering can forego today’s walk and spend the day at Cape Pillar Lodge.
+Enjoy one of our relaxing treatments ranging from 30 to 60 minutes and immerse yourself in the enchanting surrounds.

-13kms; 6 hours walking (Cape Hauy side trip optional)
+Approximately 6 hours walking (Cape Hauy side trip optional)

-Time to farewell Munro’s safe forest haven.
+Time to farewell Cape Pillar's safe forest haven.
 From here you’ll cross Retakunna Creek (local indigenous dialect for creaking trees) en route to a patch of rainforest.
 Breathe it in – lush mosses, ferns and vibrant greens.
 Next mission is the peninsula’s highest peak, Mount Fortescue, climbing some 490 metres above sea level.
 Enjoy lunch with leafy-framed ocean views overlooking The Monument.